 In 1918, Blas Infante, the father of Andalusian Nationalism, unveiled the flag of Andalucía from the balcony of the main building in the square.

-Parroquia de Nuestra Señora del Socorro, the church in the square, is a colourful landmark with a white and yellow façade.
-It’s a great focal point, but there’s probably not much need to go inside on this day trip.
+Parroquia de Nuestra Señora del Socorro, the church in the square, is a colourful landmark with a white-and-yellow façade.
+It’s a great focal point, but there’s probably no need to go inside.

 Don’t miss the giant statue of Hercules.